verbb/events/docs/getting-elements/event-queries.md

 {% endfor %}
 ```

-:::tip
+:::warning
-By default, only upcoming events will be returned when calling `craft.events.events()`.
+By default, only current events will be returned when calling `craft.events.events()`.
 To change this, use the `startDate` parameter.
 Events are also ordered from the oldest startDate to the newest, which you can also change with the `orderBy` parameter.
 :::

 ## Parameters